 - Examiner for PhD vivas (e.g., King’s College London, University of Edinburgh and University of Cambridge)

-- Lecturer and practical courses at workshops
+- Lecturer and practical courses at workshops and international schools

 - IT teaching for adult education courses at the private school “Istituto Europeo – Genova” (years 2000 and 2001)